-This was a New Zealand operation to take Orsogna in east central Italy within the context of the Moro river campaign (24 December 1943).
+'Ulysses' (i) was a New Zealand operation to take Orsogna, following the failure of 'Torso', in east central Italy within the context of the Moro river campaign (24 December 1943).

 With bitter fighting in Ortona and Villa Grande farther to the east down the Moro river valley between the Canadian and Indian divisions of Lieutenant General C. W. Allfrey’s British V Corps of General Sir Bernard Montgomery’s British 8th Army on the one hand, and the German divisions of General Traugott Herr’s LXXVI Panzerkorps of General Joachim Lemelsen’s 10th Army on the other, the German willingness and capacity to defend had become entirely evident.
 It was obvious that the Germans might well be able to hold onto the Moro river line, all the more so as the deteriorating winter weather was coming increasingly to their aid.